 Hospice care is end-of-life care provided by health professionals and volunteers.
-Hospice care is an approach to caring for terminally ill consumers that stresses palliative care as opposed to curative care.
-Hospice care incorporates an interdisciplinary team approach to meet the consumer's physical, psychological, social, and spiritual needs, as well as the psychosocial needs of the consumer's family.
+Hospice care is an approach to caring for terminally ill individuals that stresses palliative care as opposed to curative care.
+Hospice care incorporates an interdisciplinary team approach to meet the individual's physical, psychological, social, and spiritual needs, as well as the psychosocial needs of the individual's family.

-Paragraphs (A) to (GG) of this rule define terms used in the rules governing the medicaid hospice program as contained in Chapter 5101:3-56 of the Administrative Code.
+Paragraphs (A) to (HH) of this rule define terms used in the rules governing the medicaid hospice program as contained in Chapter 5160-56 of the Administrative Code.

 (A) "Advance directive" means a written instruction, such as a living will, a declaration, as defined in Chapter 2133. of the Revised Code, or a durable power of attorney for health care, as defined in Chapter 1337. of the Revised Code, which is recognized under state law and relates to the provisions of health care when the individual is incapacitated.